-Action Supported Further Information Synchronize Image: A start of the start of Synchronize (identifiers) The connector's Synchronize action supports the optional identifiers parameter, which accepts a comma-separated list of document identifiers.
+Action Supported Further Information Synchronize ✓ Synchronize (identifiers) √ The connector's Synchronize action supports the optional identifiers parameter, which accepts a comma-separated list of document identifiers.
 If you set this parameter the action synchronizes the specified documents, regardless of whether they have changed.
-Synchronize Groups Image: A start of the start of The connector's SynchronizeGroups action is used by OmniGroupServer to retrieve security groups from the SharePoint repository.
+Synchronize Groups √ The connector's SynchronizeGroups action is used by OmniGroupServer to retrieve security groups from the SharePoint repository.
 Micro Focus recommends scheduling SynchronizeGroups tasks in the OmniGroupServer configuration file.
-Collect You can collect the following items from SharePoint: A site A list A list item, file, or file version An attachment Identifiers Image: A start of the start of Insert Image: A start of the start of Insert Information into the SharePoint Repository, on page 59 Delete/Remove Image: A start of the start of Delete Items from the SharePoint Repository, on page 71 Hold/ReleaseHold × Update Image: A start of the start of Update Metadata of Items in SharePoint, on page 67 Stub ✓ The connector can insert a stub as a file, list item, or attachment.
-For more information about inserting stubs, see Insert a Stub into the SharePoint Repository, on page 66.
-GetURI √ You can obtain a URI for the following items in SharePoint: • A site
+Collect ✓ You can collect the following items from SharePoint: • A site • A list • A list item, file, or file version • An attachment Identifiers ✓ Insert ✓ Insert Information into the SharePoint Repository, on page 59 Delete/Remove ✓ Delete Items from the SharePoint Repository, on page 71 Hold/ReleaseHold X Update ✓ Update Metadata of Items in SharePoint, on page 68 Stub ✓ The connector can insert a stub as a file, list item, or attachment.
+For more information about inserting stubs, see Insert a Stub into the SharePoint Repository, on page 67.
+GetURI √ You can obtain a URI for the following items in SharePoint: • A site • A list

-A listA list item, file, or file versionAn attachment View Image: A start of the start of You can view a file, file version, or attachment.
+A list item, file, or file versionAn attachment View ✓ You can view a file, file version, or attachment.